mercadopago/devsite-docs/guides/money-out/integration-test.en.md

 >
 > To test the proper functioning of your integration before going live, you must use your **Test Access Token**.

 The Money Out integration test consists of creating transactions with predefined status.
 These status will be defined based on the value you send for the `external_reference` field.
 In other words, you will send data to create a transaction based on the `status` you want to obtain as a response.
 In this way, you can verify if the processing is happening correctly.
+For example, if the field `external_reference=new`, you should obtain a `status=new` in response.

 All transactions created in this environment are transitory and, therefore, are not stored.